WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_1.md

 For you shall be like an oak whose leaf withers, and like a garden without water.

 ###### 31
-And the strong shall become tinder, and his work a spark, and both of them shall burn together, with none to quench them. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And the strong shall become tinder, and his work a spark, and both of them shall burn together, with none to quench them.

 ***